Code-Institute-Submissions/Akragas/README.md

 ## Features

 - ### Header Section - allows user to see site identity and concept via iconography.
 (Will hide icon on mobiles)
 - ### Navigation Section - allows user to navigate to different sections / features
 - ### Hero-Home Section - captures user's attention and conveys subject matter using compelling images and quote
 - ### About Section - shows user the 3d model recreation video, conveys a summary of topic and includes another interesting quote
 - ### Timeline Section - allows user to see an overview of important evenrs relating to topic
 - ### The Temples Section - allows users to see an overview of Temples and breakdown of each
 - ### Gallery Section - allows users to see a selection of images
 - ### Visit Section - allows user to see location on Google map and click-link to Booking website
 - ### Contact Section - allows users to send message and/or visit social media accounts

-- ### Footer Section - a secondary navigation section. (may look at adding links to associated websites like UNESCO)
+- ### Footer Section - a secondary navigation section.
 - ### Responsivity - Responsive across devices

 ## Development history